micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 ### Raspbian side

-Go to the places that lives the previous download repo.
-Then go to this folder: ``/micro-ROS-bridge_RPI/6LowPAN_Tests/6lowpan_send``
+Go to the place where you previously downloaded the repo.
+Then go to this folder: ``/micro-ROS-bridge_RPI/6LowPAN_Tests/6lowpan_send``.

 And execute with root privileges the next app: ``send_demo``.
 These demos have two arguments: The first is the port to open in the destination and the second is the destination IP.
 An example of this specific demo could be: